“Come to me, all you who labour and are burdened,

 For my yoke is easy, and my burden light.”

 Too often we think of rest as the absence of work or activity.
 In fact real rest is found when we strive to be in right-relationship with God, even in the midst of activity.
-I finished by saying that in my experience whole-hearted Catholic Christian living is the easiest and lightest burden among all the possible alternatives.

 One parishioner said that whenever she feels burdened she imagines that she is yoked to Jesus and that he (being stronger than her) is happy to pull most of the weight, and she can relax knowing that she has great and strong company with Him alongside her.